 The Darikhana, otherwise known as the ‘Chamber of Carpets’, was built towards the end of the 18th century and served as the haveli’s guest-house.
 Today, the Darikhana is the hotel’s most popular alfresco dining venue.

-Now the Darikhana is RAAS’s most popular alfresco dining venue.
-In comparison, the Baradari was the haveli’s ‘newest’ addition; built in the 1850s as the Thakur’s personal entertainment pavilion, it was where he spent his days, and no doubt many a night, entertaining and being entertained.
+Another dining option is Baradari, the haveli’s ‘newest addition’, which was built in the 1850s as the Thakur’s personal entertainment pavilion.
+This is where he spent his days and, no doubt, many nights entertaining and being entertained.
 It has retained this purpose throughout the centuries and now serves as a restaurant at the heart of the hotel, hosting events all year round.
-The pavilion has also retained its original multi-pillared structure; indeed, its name ‘baradari’ , means ‘twelve pillars’.
+The original multi-pillared structure still stands in the pavilion and, indeed, its name ‘baradari’ means ‘twelve pillars’.

-Original stables, converted into snug alcoves for reading and relaxing, and a small 18th-century temple make up the sides of the picturesque courtyard and we pride ourselves on the beautifully cultivated gardens filling the open space.
+Original stables, converted into snug alcoves for reading and relaxing, and a small 18th-century temple make up the sides of the picturesque courtyard.
+We pride ourselves on the beautifully-kept gardens filling the open space.